codoxhq/mobile-samples/flutter-quill-codox/README.md

 ## Configuration note:

-To enable Codox sync, the local html, loaded by swift, must have custom baseURL, which is equivalent to Codox "domain" in subscription.<br/>
+To enable Codox sync, the local html, loaded by swift, must have custom baseURL, which is equivalent to Codox "domain" in subscription.
-In this demo, for demostration purposes, the demo subscription is used, with configured domain, which is setup here in code (see lib/main.dart file)<br/>
-In real app, must configure own domain in codox subscription and put same baseURL in the app.